 - the ABP Anti-Slavery & Human Trafficking Policy, which demonstrates ABP's commitment to the issues of modern slavery and forced labour and ensures that there is focus within the business on this issue; - a Whistleblowing Policy which provides a way for employees or any other person to anonymously report any wrongdoings including any concerns that they may have.
-All reports are fully investigated; and - an Employee General Code of Conduct which sets out clear expectations of how ABP expects its employees to conduct business on its behalf.
+All reports are fully investigated; - an Employee General Code of Conduct which sets out clear expectations of how ABP expects its employees to conduct business on its behalf. - ABP's Supplier Code of Conduct and procurement procedures as referred to above; and - specific modern slavery contractual provisions in ABP's standard form of contracts so that our suppliers and business partners know what is expected of them.

-Although the risk of modern slavery taking place within ABP's business is much lower than through our supply chain, our recruitment procedures nevertheless incorporate several steps that are designed to eliminate any such risks.
+Although the risk of modern slavery taking place within ABP's business is much lower than through our supply chain, our recruitment procedures incorporate several steps that are designed to eliminate any such risks.
 These include:

-- carrying out rigorous "right to work" checks to confirm a prospective employee's eligibility to work in the UK and ensuring that any agencies used to supply temporary workers carry out equivalent checks; - carrying out pre-employment checks to verify the identity of prospective employees and to ensure that such employees are aged over 16;

-- ensuring that an employment contract is in place with each member of staff prior to the commencement of their employment at ABP; - ensuring that the bank accounts to which salaries are paid match the name of the relevant employee; and - ensuring that all of our employees are paid at least the National Living Wage rate.
+- carrying out rigorous "right to work" checks to confirm a prospective employee's eligibility to work in the UK and ensuring that any agencies used to supply temporary workers carry out equivalent checks.
+In light of the challenges to movement imposed by COVID-19, we have modified the process by which such "right to work" checks are carried out so as to ensure that the checks can continue despite the current challenges; - carrying out pre-employment checks to verify the identity of prospective employees and to ensure that such employees are aged over 16; - ensuring that an employment contract is in place with each employee prior to the commencement of their employment at ABP; and - ensuring that the bank accounts to which salaries are paid match the name of the relevant employee.